 His preferred version comes from his mom, who knows his craving for super bold flavors, rendering this favorite pie a bit too powerful for the rest of us – unless we’re willing to walk around with puckered faces until the citric acid wears off.

-They are incredibly balanced, soft, and addictive as evidenced by my hubby inhaling three before acknowledging my existence.
-While I’m not the biggest key lime pie fan, I really love these lime cookies and devoured almost just as many as my husband.
+They are incredibly balanced, soft, and addictive, as evidenced by my hubby inhaling three before acknowledging my existence.
+While I’m not the most significant key lime pie fan, I really love these lime cookies and devoured almost just as many as my husband.

 - White sugar

 - Softened butter – you will need it for the cookies and frosting.

 - Lime zest – you can use key limes or regular limes.
 The zest is used in the cookies and frosting.

 - Egg yolks